|Recycling Program Drop-Off and Curbside|

 Rechargeable Batteries and Cell Phones:

-Note: Due to State regulations, put a piece of electrical or duct tape over each terminal or put each battery in a separate plastic bag.
+Note: Due to State Department of Transportation regulations, put a piece of electrical or clear packing tape over each terminal or put each battery in a separate plastic bag.

 Do not bring alkaline batteries.
-These no longer contain mercury and should be discarded with your regular household trash.
+These no longer contain mercury and can be discarded with your regular household trash.

 Masonry/Paving Materials: The Borough does not accept concrete, brick, or block.
 Call the Municipal Recycling Coordinator 908-226-7621 for information on how to recycle.